hailo-ai/hailo-CLIP/README.md

 ```bash
 get-usb-camera
 ```
-If you see the camera feed, the device is supported.
-If not, try `/dev/video2`, `/dev/video4`, etc. (devices are usually mapped to an even number).

 Once you identify your camera device, you can run the application as follows:
 ```bash
 python clip_application.py --input /dev/video0